MrJoshFisher/wp8926/README.md

 # wp8926

-## A wordpresssite focusing on gutenberg
+## A Wordpress site focusing on Gutenberg